[Video] Watch this video to find out more about the work our organization does.

 • Purchase additional trail tools and safety equipment for our volunteers to use

-• Work with the U.S. Forest Service to improve the gravel road leading to Salt Rock trail-head
+• Work with USFS to continue improvements on gravel road leading to Salt Rock trail-head

 • Qualify for grants to build a primitive gravel parking area at each entrance to Panthertown

 Federal funding for public lands has steadily declined over the last decade.
 Each dollar you give is an investment in Panthertown’s future – and all donations made to Friends of Panthertown are tax-deductible.
 We are a 501(c)(3) non-profit organization.
 Our Fed tax ID # is 27-3758868.
 A receipt for your donation and member decal will be mailed to you.

 Panthertown Creek – $35 (individual)